ThomasPritchard/collaborative-mindmap/README.md

 ## Tailwind CSS Build Process

 The frontend uses Tailwind CSS for styling.
-PostCSS runs with the `tailwindcss` and `autoprefixer` plugins as defined in `frontend/postcss.config.mjs`.
+PostCSS runs with the `tailwindcss`.
 Running `npm run dev` or `npm run build` inside the `frontend` directory triggers this pipeline, generating the final CSS.
 Tailwind scans the files listed in `frontend/tailwind.config.ts` to purge unused classes and apply any theme